influxdata/docs-v2/content/telegraf/v1.18/administration/windows_service.md

    to point to this directory.

    {{% note %}}
-The instructions below assume the `telegraf.exe` and `telegraf.conf` files are stored in `C:\Program Files\InfluxData\telegraf` or you've created a Symlink to point to this directory.
+The instructions below assume the either the `telegraf.exe` and `telegraf.conf` files are stored in `C:\Program Files\InfluxData\telegraf`, or you've created a Symlink to point to this directory.
    {{% /note %}}

 2. Install as a service.